the-brown-foxx/cesium-server/README.md

 Cesium is a time-based OTP (TOTP) server.
 It is built with Ktor and runs on the Java Virtual Machine.
 The server generates a TOTP secret for each accessor, which can be checked via the `GET /accessors` endpoint, or by using the recommended client app.
 The secret can be keyed into the accessor's Google Authenticator app, which will generate a TOTP in sync with the server.
 The TOTP can be verified using the `GET /accessors/{id}/{totp}` endpoint.

 ## Cesium Door
 This application is a generic TOTP server that can be used for any application that might require TOTP.
-However, it was primarily designed for the Cesium Door, which is a TOTP door created by our class as a project for one of college courses.
+However, it was primarily designed for the Cesium Door, which is a TOTP door created by our class as a project for one of our college courses.
 The door uses the `GET /accessors/{id}/{totp}` endpoint to check for an accessor's authentication.
 If used with the door and the Android client app, you do not need to mess with the API yourself.

 ## Run the server